-If you are a new client at the UK Counseling Center, you will first need to complete an Initial Assessment if you would like to participate in groups that are not listed as "drop-in."
-You may walk in between the hours of 9 a.m. and 3 p.m.
-Monday through Friday or call 859-257-8701 to schedule an appointment.
-Current clients may speak to their counselor about group.
+If you are a new client at the UK Counseling Center, you will first need to complete an Initial Consultation if you would like to participate in groups that are not listed as "drop-in."
+You may call 859-257-8701 to schedule an appointment, M-F, 8 am-4:30 pm or schedule online at https://www.uky.edu/counselingcenter/schedule-your-first-appointment.
+Current clients may speak to their clinician about group.

 Please also read these two documents that provide information about what you can get out of interpersonal group therapy and what you can work on:

 Using Acceptance and Commitment Therapy, this group incorporates mindfulness and stress management strategies to teach participants new ways to understand anxiety and other emotional concerns.

 Tuesday 3-4:30 pm; 9/21-10/12 and 11/2-11/23

 Thursday 10:30 am—12 pm, 9/16-10/7

 Friday 1-2:30 pm, 10/8-10/29

 This group uses evidence-based writing techniques to help participants improve their physical and mental health.
 Students will have the opportunity to deepen and focus their writing experiences to promote improved health and personal growth.